Beek-Labs/blog/_posts/2025-08-20-stored-xss-to-account-takeover-jquery-github-cdn.md

 ---
-title: "From Stored XSS to Account Takeover with Limited Characters, jQuery, and GitHub"
+title: "From Stored XSS to Account Takeover with Limited Characters, CDN, jQuery, and GitHub"
 layout: post
 author: Erik Villegas
 ---